lovelyyoshino/NavDP/README.md

 - \[ \] Release the large-scale navigation dataset.
 - \[ \] Release the evaluation benchmark.

+## ✉️ Contact
+For any questions, please feel free to email wz_cai@seu.edu.cn.
+We will respond to it as soon as possible.

 ## 🔗 Citation
 If you find our work helpful, please cite it: